-It is interesting to compare the above result with Theorem\,1.1 of \cite{ABM1}, where the non-flatness of $\vpxi$ is detected in the $n$-fold fibred power $\vp^{\{n\}}_{\xi^{\{n\}}}$.
+\begin{remark} It is interesting to compare the above result (in the case of non-singular $Y$) with Theorem\,1.1 of \cite{ABM1}, where the non-flatness of $\vpxi$ is detected in the $n$-fold fibred power $\vp^{\{n\}}_{\xi^{\{n\}}}$.
 There, the characterisation is in terms of the \emph{geometric} vertical components, and it is actually an open problem (\cite[Question\,1.11]{ABM1}) whether it can be stated in terms of the algebraic vertical components as well.
-Clearly, every geometric vertical component over an irreducible target is algebraic vertical, but the converse is not true, in general (see, e.g., \cite{A1}). \end{remark}
+Clearly, every algebraic vertical component over an irreducible target is geometric vertical, but the converse is not true, in general (see, e.g., \cite{A1}). \end{remark}

-Theorem~\ref{thm:flat-regular-map} is, in fact, a special case of the following result, which is a geometric analogue of Theorem~\ref{thm:flat-singular}.